Center for Spiritual Direction

-A new initiative at Congregation Beth Israel is our Center for Healing, Hope, and the Human Spirit.
+A new initiative at Congregation Beth Israel is our Center for Spiritual Direction.
 Unique to any synagogue in Texas, this Center will be part of a new and exciting dimension of American Jewish life known as Spiritual Direction, which aims to help us heal, grow, and experience ourselves in

 relationship to God or a transcendent reality.

-Beth Israel’s Center for Healing, Hope, and the Human Spirit will be led by Dr. Thomas Cole, a vested Jewish Spiritual Director, author, filmmaker, and Professor of Medical Humanities at UT’s McGovern Medical School in Houston.
-Rabbi David Lyon and Rabbi Adrienne Scott will work closely with Tom, to help identify support groups, discussion topics, and avenues to accomplish the mission of the Center for Healing, Hope, and the Human Spirit.
+Beth Israel’s Center for Spiritual Direction will be led by Dr. Thomas Cole, a vested Jewish Spiritual Director, author, filmmaker, and Professor of Medical Humanities at UT’s McGovern Medical School in Houston.
+Rabbi David Lyon and Rabbi Adrienne Scott will work closely with Tom, to help identify support groups, discussion topics, and avenues to accomplish the mission of the Center for Spiritual Direction.

 The Center has two main goals: (1) to support those who are suffering, grieving, or addressing life’s transitional moments; and (2) to inspire and encourage those seeking guidance on their own spiritual journeys.
 We will accomplish these goals through congregational talks, confidential individual meetings, group sessions, and workshops.